 Q: I have a privately funded scholarship (not from TWU), where do I send my scholarship check?

-A: Any external scholarship funds should be mailed to the financial aid office.
-Please make sure your name, TWU student ID number and semesters to which the scholarship should be applied are provided with the check.
+A: Any external scholarship funds should be mailed to the Bursar’s Office.
+Please make sure your name, TWU 7 digit student ID number and semesters to which the scholarship should be applied are provided on or with the check.

 Texas Woman’s University

 Q: How do I find my tax transcript?